Canada Post hit by rotating strikes in Victoria, Edmonton, Windsor and Halifax

-OTTAWA — The union representing 50,000 Canada Post employees has begun a series of rotating strikes.
+OTTAWA — The union representing 50,000 Canada Post employees has begun rotating strikes in four cities across the country.

-The Canadian Union of Postal Workers says the 24-hour strikes began Monday at 12:01 a.m. local time in Windsor, Ont., and at 1:01 a.m. in Halifax.
-Strikes in Victoria and Edmonton were also set to begin at one minute past midnight local time.
+The Canadian Union of Postal Workers says the 24-hour strikes began Monday at 12:01 a.m. local time in Victoria, Edmonton and Windsor, Ont., and at 1:01 a.m. in Halifax.

 The union says mail will still be delivered in those cities, but will be delayed.